shaunyeoh24/ExcelScript-Bill-of-Quantities-Builder/README.md

 # excelscript-bill-of-quantities-builder
-An ExcelScript-powered tool for dynamically building and managing hierarchical Bills of Quantities (BQ) in Excel—ideal for civil and construction projects.
-It enables structured parent-child item code insertion (e.g., A-1-2), applies consistent formatting, and auto-generates formulas for quantity, unit, rate, and cost, streamlining activity table organization and updates.
+ExcelScript tool for dynamically building and managing hierarchical Bills of Quantities (BQ) in Excel for civil and construction projects.
+Enables parent-child item code insertion (e.g., A-1-2), applies consistent formatting, and auto-generates formulas for quantity, unit, rate, and cost, to streamline table organization.

 ---